Annual Beckman Symposium

 - View the Code of Conduct here.

-This year, poster presenters have the option of submitting a pdf poster only OR a pdf poster with MP4 video summary.
-You must indicate your choice using the Poster Options Form.
+Poster presenters will submit a pdf poster with mp4 video summary.
+You must complete the Poster Form with all requested information.
 Posters should include your name, research title, institution and the Arnold and Mabel Beckman Foundation logo.

-- The Poster Options Form must be completed and returned to [email protected], along with a poster abstract (175 words max).
+- The Poster Form must be completed and returned to [email protected].

-- Your poster materials must be uploaded using the Dropbox link provided in the Poster Options Form.
+- Your poster materials must be uploaded using the Dropbox link provided in the Poster Form.

 Attention Beckman Scholars attending Symposium for the FIRST time: You will not be presenting a poster at this Symposium.
 When you return to Symposium for the second time, you will prepare and present your poster.